FARROC For a Resilient Rockaway

 A retail promenade along the new esplanade atop the parking structure fosters access to local businesses.
 The combined design will be safe during and after a severe weather event.

-These parking structure /water baffles work together with our fourth strategy: areas with built-up grade roadways.
+These parking structures/water baffles work together with our fourth strategy: areas with built-up grade roadways.
 The residential and commercial buildings sit on stilts, adjacent to artificially-raised roadways that protect utilities and services below.
-Ad an economical and environmental alternative to raising 100% of Far Rockaway, Sustainable proposes that only 20% of the land area needs be raised to provide the required protection.
-Should the local utility services fail, all homes are designed using passive design principles and durable materials to remain comfortable for the duration of a power-outage.
+As an economical and environmental alternative to raising 100% of Far Rockaway, Sustainable proposes that only 20% of the land area needs be raised to provide the required protection.
+Should the local utility services fail, all buildings are designed using passive design principles and durable materials to remain comfortable for the duration of a power-outage.

 Smart planning, sustainable design, and resiliency should be built into all neighbourhoods before disasters occur - rather than spending many years (and many dollars) in planning, research, and design after the fact.